data2450/KPMG-data-full-analysis/README.md

 # data insights

-Prepare a detailed approach for completing the analysis including activities – i.e. understanding the data distributions, feature engineering, data transformations, modelling, results interpretation and reporting.
-This detailed plan needs to be presented to the client to get a sign-off.
-Please advise what steps you would take.

-applied feature engneering and created many plots , tables
+Prepare a detailed approach for completing the analysis including activities – i.e. understanding the data distributions, feature engineering, data transformations, modelling, results interpretation and reporting. applied feature engneering and created many plots , tables

 find out the specfic group of coustmers,there gender,age group,company of the most sailes cycle,type of cycle